vtsynergy/aspas_sort/README.md

         year =  {2015},}

 ## Usage:
-You can make changes to the Makefile accordingly.
-Especially, you need to change the ARCH according to your GPU platform.
-For example, if you are using the P100, you should update ARCH to 61.
-The main.cu contains an example of how to use it.
+All the sort codes are wrapped in aspas::sort() and aspas::sort_key() for single-threaded SIMD version and aspas::parallel_sort() and aspas::parallel_sort_key() for multi-threaded SIMD version.
+The usage of them are demonstrated in the testsort.cpp in the src directory.
+The Makefile lists different vector ISAs to compile the codes and the autorun.sh shows how to execute the codes.

-The following shows how to run the example codes.
+The following shows how to run the test codes using AVX2 for CPUs.
 ```
-$ make
+$ make ISA=avx2
 ```
-After compilation, run the executable as:
+After compilation, run the executable to sort 10000 integers (i) as:
 ```
-$ ./main.out
+$ ./testsort.out -t i -s 10000
 ```

-To use the segmented sort (**bb_segsort**), you just need to include the bb_sort.h (with other *.h files).
-Note, bb_segsort utilizes an unstable sorting network as the building block; thus, equivalent elements are not guaranteed to keep the original relative order.
-We plan to provide a version to support stable sort in the future.
+Simply put, you need to include the aspas.h to use the aspas sort (**aspas::sort**).
+Currently, the multi-threaded version is based on POSIX threads and we plan to provide OpenMP version in the future.

 ## License:
 Please refer to the included LICENSE file.